2020 COMPETITION FORMAT & GUIDELINES

 RECORD YOUR GROUP FOR UP TO TEN MINUTES OF FOOTAGE.

 It can be in rehearsal, in concert, on the street corner or in your garage — we just need to see enough a cappella to know your particular musical version of awesome.
 However, you’re more than welcome to use some of your time to tell us why you should be selected for the LAAF competition!
 This video should be a genuine representation of your group, so show us what makes you different!
 If you only need one song to do so — so be it.
-However, as this is an all-voices competition, your music submissions must be a cappella, and the video has to be of members from this school year (the 2017-2018 school year).
+However, as this is an all-voices competition, your music submissions must be a cappella, and the video has to be of members from this school year (the 2019-2020 school year).
+Furthermore, all submissions must have unedited/raw audio so as to reflect the clearest version of the sound that you will bring to the competition should you be selected; remember, there’s no Melodyne in a live performance!
 All arrangements and material will be considered.
-Video submissions over 10 minutes could be docked by the Selection Committee.
+Video submissions over 10 minutes and with any form of post-production could be docked/disqualified by the Selection Committee.
 Remember that they are your ticket into the competition so consider the viewer experience when submitting!
 It’s time to put your best foot forward.

 The Selection Committee is a random selection of experienced A cappella judges (some from ICCA), professionals, and enthusiasts from around the country.
 Neither the Competition Judges nor the LAAF Producers are part of the Selection Committee to ensure as fair a competition process as possible.